avaiyakapil/react-native-touch-id/README.md

 On Android you can customize the title and color of the pop-up by passing in the **optional config object** with a color and title key to the `authenticate` method.
 Even if you pass in the config object, iOS **does not** allow you change the color nor the title of the pop-up. iOS does support `passcodeFallback` as an option, which when set to `true` will allow users to use their device pin - useful for people with Face / Touch ID disabled.
 Passcode fallback only happens if the device does not have touch id or face id enabled.

+### passcodeFallback will be enabled after face ID fails ( only in iOS )

+Now, I have added the `passcodeFallback` after the face ID fails.
+So if user fail to login via faceID or Touch ID than it will give one option for enter passcode. previoously it was giving error but now it is working. so user can enter the device PIN and it will give the success response

 Error handling is also different between the platforms, with iOS currently providing much more descriptive error codes.

 ### App Permissions